jakelashbrook/discover-penwith/README.md

 **Performance**
 Suggestions to improve the performance:
 - Eliminate render blocking resources.
-    - So this means I need to make sure i defer any resources being called on before the first paint of the website, aswell as remove any unneccesary external links, resources or frameworks.
+    - So this means I need to make sure I defer any resources being called on before the first paint of the website, aswell as remove any unneccesary external links, resources or frameworks.
 The only option I have here is to check all links that can be deferred until the page has been loaded have been.
 All available links have been deffered.
 - Serve static assets with an efficient cache policy.